 Pi Sigma Alpha (the National Political Science Honor Society) seeks to promote excellence in the study of political science.
 Pi Sigma Alpha was founded in 1920 at the University of Texas for the purpose of bringing together students and faculty interested in the study of government and politics.
 The Articles of Incorporation of Pi Sigma Alpha state as one of its purposes “to stimulate scholarship and intelligent interest in political science.”
 The society functions at the national level, sponsoring programs and events of value to the profession and teaching of political science, and at the chapter level.

-Caldwell College’s Alpha Alpha Delta chapter of Pi Sigma Alpha was founded in 2002.
+Caldwell University’s Alpha Alpha Delta chapter of Pi Sigma Alpha was founded in 2002.
 Students are inducted into this chapter as a recognition of their outstanding achievement in the study of Political Science.
 The induction of new members takes place in the Spring semester during the History and Political Science Department’s annual honor society induction and dinner.